NilsThiessen/Works_and_Contributions/README.md

+Decided to also older papers - their quality will therefore differ from the newer ones...

 Note about the projects:
 Over a period of 4 weeks (3 weeks for Semester 5), research is conducted by student groups around a specific topic.
 Semester 4 was a project designed and led by 2 friends and me.
 The contribution list can be found in the appendix.